-- 9.1 The parties to this Agreement are committed to providing a positive working environment through eliminating and preventing workplace discrimination and bullying and other forms of unacceptable behaviour.
-This includes behaviour such as direct and indirect discrimination, bullying, harassment, intimidation, threats and physical violence in the workplace.
+- 9.1 The parties to this Agreement are committed to providing a safe, respectful and inclusive workplace free from physical and psychological harm.
+Behaviour such as direct and indirect discrimination, bullying, harassment, sexual harassment, sex-based harassment, victimisation, intimidation, threats and physical violence in the workplace will be prevented and eliminated.
 Discrimination and bullying create an unpleasant work environment, are detrimental to individual and team productivity and can affect staff health and wellbeing.
-This commitment is consistent with CSIRO's obligations under anti-discrimination legislation and is reflected in CSIRO's Code of Conduct. - 9.2 The parties to this Agreement will seek to prevent and eliminate bullying and workplace discrimination on the basis of race, colour, sex, intersex status, sexual orientation, gender identity, age, physical or mental disability, relationship or marital status, family responsibilities, pregnancy, religion, political opinion, national extraction or social origin.
+This commitment is consistent with CSIRO's obligations under anti-discrimination legislation and is reflected in CSIRO's Code of Conduct. - 9.2 The parties to this Agreement will seek to prevent and eliminate bullying and workplace discrimination on the basis of race, colour, sex, intersex status, sexual orientation, gender identity, age, physical or mental disability, relationship or marital status, family or carer's responsibilities, pregnancy, breastfeeding, religion, political opinion, national extraction or social origin.